What is the interview process?

 Yes, the Foreign Legal Consultant Program is designed for foreign lawyers who wish to experience US legal practice before returning to their countries of origin.
 It is not designed for lawyers seeking a permanent position in the United States.
 Accordingly, foreign legal consultants are not expected to take a US bar examination, and the period of the associateship will be limited to nine to 12 months; extending this period is not ordinarily be granted.

-The foreign legal consultant salary is currently $100,000 a year.
 In many cases, the foreign lawyer may be able to mitigate tax burdens significantly as a result of agreements entered into between the United States and other nations.

 What does the Paralegal Program consist of?

 Steptoe’s multi-tiered program includes project assistants, paralegals, senior paralegals, paralegal specialists, and law clerks.
 With a paralegal-to-attorney ratio of five to 40, Steptoe paralegals provide a diverse set of skills to deliver efficient and cost-effective services to attorneys and clients.